FarahJa/Travel-planner-project/README.md

 - Jest -- Testing suit
 - Service Workers -- For offline capability

-###How to Run
+### How to Run

--Run `npm install`
+- Run `npm install`

--For Development mode
+- For Development mode
 Run `npm run build-dev`

--For Production mode
+- For Production mode
 Run `npm run build-prod`

--Run the server
+- Run the server
 `npm start`

 The server is running on http://localhost:3500 but you can change the port from server.js file.

--For Testing
+- For Testing
 Run `npm run test`